andreasthoelke/dotfiles/.vim/notes/notes-todos.md

       | otherwise    = x : xs -- not an int: stop looking.
 As the algorithm may exit eary it would be hard to write with foldr
       step []                    = []
 * closing a section leader 'space ehe' dosn't work here: ~/Documents/Haskell/6/HsTrainingTypeClasses1/src/Exercises.hs#/--%20Index%20doublicate
-* index a simgle symbol - space ei
+* index a single symbol - space ei
 * clarify \raf map with space raf
 * 'enter replacement text: ' should show the current name/ net edit this with c-f
 * HsApi bug: gsB from HsAPI win shows only few results!